dbonillaf/amplitude-instrumentation-mvp/README.md

 ## How to manage the events tracked

-You can go to the User Activity tab in Amplitude and then check the data or generate a dashboard to analyze it.
+You can go to the User Activity tab in Amplitude and then check the data or generate a dashboard to analyze it:

 ![Amplitude User Activity](https://cloud.githubusercontent.com/assets/293330/21389492/5ca1d4e6-c782-11e6-8e60-0e2be5d329e0.jpg "Amplitude User Activity")